 At the time of your birth, one of your parents need to have been born in Canada or became a naturalized citizen.
 More info...

-Have a Chilean parent who can prove one of their parents or grandparents was granted Chilean citizenship by birth or naturalization.
+Have a Chilean parent who can prove one of their parents was granted Chilean citizenship by birth or naturalization.

 Have at least one parent who was a Colombian citizen by birth or naturalization.